 - The truth is- we should have washed our caps with very cold water to the best of our ability after harvest and before freezing the caps.
 We highly recommend that you do this if you are processing beeswax at any scale.
 This would have greatly reduced the slumgum in the tank.

-- After troubleshooting (and begging the folks at WaxMelters for help), we learned that water needed to be added to the tank to ease processing.
+- After troubleshooting (and begging the folks at WaxMelters for help), we learned that water should be added to the tank to ease processing.

-- This process took several days of time to melt, filter, re-melt and re-filter the large quantity of beeswax caps and that was only because the machine did not come with adequate instructions
+- This process took several days of time to melt, filter, re-melt, and re-filter the large number of beeswax caps and that was only because the machine did not come with adequate instructions

-- It’s best to put a drop cloth down in the lab before filterign beeswax.
+- It’s best to put a drop cloth down in the lab before filtering beeswax.
 This made a real mess.